 Girls who will be entering Kindergarten in the fall up to girls age 17 are all eligible.
 A parent or guardian must give consent for her participation and complete a membership registration form to enroll her in the program.

-The annual national membership fee is $12.
+The annual national membership fee is $15.
 Each troop determines the amount of their own dues which pays for troop program, badges, and supplies.
-Troops supplement their income with money earning activities, such as the Cookie and Fall Product Sales programs.
+Troops supplement their income with money earning activities, such as the Cookie and Magazine and Snack Sales programs.

 It depends.
 Troops are organized when there are girls from the same school or same town who can meet at the same time and day of the week.
 Sometimes friends are not in the same troop because their schedules are different.
 A Girl Scout troop is also an opportunity for your daughter to meet new girls and develop new friendships.